OpenTranslationBible/open-bible/en-GB/16.Nehemiah/md/nehemiah-10.md

 > Maaziah, Bilgai, and Shemaiah.
 These were the priests.

----

 ## Nehemiah 10:9

-And the Levites:

-> Jeshua the son of Azaniah, Binnui of the sons of Henadad, Kadmiel;
+> And the Levites: Jeshua son of Azaniah, Binnui of the sons of Henadad, and Kadmiel;

 ## Nehemiah 10:10

-> Also their brothers: Shebaniah,
-> Hodiah, Kelita, Pelaiah, Hanan,
+> together with their brethren: Shebaniah, Hodiah, Kelita, Pelaiah, Hanan,

 ## Nehemiah 10:11